rpilev/interactive-canvas-to-pdf-png/README.md

 Upload the files to a server running PHP 5 >= 5.5.0, PHP 7

-Import databuse sructure via phpMyAdmin from the /sql_db_structure subfolder
+Import databuse structure via phpMyAdmin from the /sql_db_structure subfolder

 Configurate database.php with relevant database information